Mycoplasma Infections (Mycoplasma pneumoniae)

 Age

-M pneumoniae has long been associated with pneumonias in children aged 5-9 years, adolescents, and young adults.
+M pneumoniae long has been associated with pneumonias in children aged 5-9 years, adolescents, and young adults.
 Infection is particularly common among college students and military recruits who are likely to live together in close proximity.
 M pneumoniae may be the most common agent causing bacterial pneumonia in such populations.
+Please see Pediatric Mycoplasma Infections.

-In recent years, M pneumoniae infection has been common in persons older than 65 years, accounting for as much as 15% of community-acquired pneumonia cases in persons in this age group.
+Infection caused by M pneumoniae has been common in persons older than 65 years, accounting for as much as 15% of CAP cases in persons in this age group.

 Previous